17 Best Things to Do in Surakarta (Solo), The Lost Sunanate of Java

 For an additional 5.000 IDR (0.33$) you can go behind Candi Cetho on a short 5 min hike to Candi Kethek, also known as the Monkey Temple.

-I doubt there are any monkey gods lurking around, but regular monkeys… oh yeah, for sure.
+I doubt any monkey gods lurk around, but regular monkeys… oh yeah, for sure.

-It’s a small site, but if you’re already in the area – definitely do the small detour.
-While in the area, you should also visit the Serendeng Waterfall and Pamoksan Brawijaya.
+It’s a small site, but if you’re already in the area – do the small detour.
+While there, you should also visit the Serendeng Waterfall and Pamoksan Brawijaya.

 16. Jumog Waterfall